 Srefidensi

-In the artistic research project SREFIDENSI FOTO I collect and research photographs related to known and unknown Surinamese histories of resistance and emancipation up to 1980.
+In the artistic research project SREFIDENSI FOTO, I collect and research photographs related to both known and unknown Surinamese histories of resistance and emancipation up to 1980.

-In the 1970s the Surinamese poet and writer Trefossa felt that a nation who claimed their independence should also have their
+In the 1970s, the Surinamese poet and writer Trefossa felt that a nation claiming independence should also have its own word in its own language to signify that status.
+He created the term ‘Srefidensi’.

-centuries of protest, resistance, and emancipation of the Surinamese people prior to the independence (Srefidensi) in 1975.
+“Srefidensi” is also the title I have chosen for the research project, which reflects on centuries of protest, resistance, and emancipation among the Surinamese people before independence (Srefidensi) in 1975.

 For more info and works see SREFIDENSIFOTO.ORG